Feyerabend/cc/ch07/addition/functional/README.md

 consistently, the answers are: any function reads only its arguments, and nothing writes after construction.
 Under those conditions, concurrent execution is safe by construction.

-> [!NOTE]
-> One of the key points in this example is to recognise that not every design
-> pattern or abstraction is appropriate for every situation.
-For instance,
-> forcing functional constructs like functors into C programs “willy-nilly”
-> can make the code harder to understand and maintain.
-Instead, it’s valuable
-> to learn the natural limits of a language and the situations where a pattern
-> genuinely adds clarity or safety.
-Understanding these limits helps you write
-> code that is both effective and idiomatic, rather than over-engineered.

 ![The Art of Functional Programming](./../../assets/image/art.png)